CommunityToolkit/Labs-Windows/labs/RivePlayer/samples/RivePlayer.Samples/RivePlayer.md

 >
 ```

-Note: This package is a wrapper around the [RiveSharp](https://github.com/rive-app/rive-sharp) library; a low-level API for Rive with C# that is used to build the render loop.
+Note: This package is built on the [RiveSharp](https://github.com/rive-app/rive-sharp) library; a low-level API for Rive with C# that is used to build the render loop.
+The RiveSharp [nuget package](https://www.nuget.org/packages/Rive.RiveSharp/) is currently unlisted and still in alpha.

 ## Classes

 ### `<Rive:RivePlayer>`

-High-level control class for a Rive instance to display on a canvas.
+High-level UI control for rendering Rive content.
 It is declared in XAML files, and controlled via code or data-binding.

 - Declared in XAML files
 - Controlled via code or data binding